NNetify

 The Netify 20-Pillar SASE Procurement Framework recommends inviting 3–5 vendors to respond to a structured RFP.
 This allows meaningful comparison without overwhelming evaluation teams.
 Netify’s platform provides access to 30+ curated vendors, with algorithmic matching to identify the best-fit shortlist based on site count, region and security requirements.

-What should a SASE RFP cover?
+What should a SASE RFP include?

 How long should a SASE RFP process take?

-A structured SASE RFP process typically takes 4–8 weeks from requirements definition to vendor shortlist.
-The Netify RFP Builder accelerates this by providing pre-built question sets, AI-assisted requirement generation and automated response scoring — reducing the typical timeline to days rather than months.
+A structured SASE RFP process typically takes 4-8 weeks from requirements definition to vendor shortlist.
+The Netify RFP Builder accelerates this by providing pre-built question sets, AI-assisted requirement generation and automated response scoring, reducing the typical timeline to days rather than months.

 Free Sector SASE RFP Templates: Manufacturing, Healthcare & Retail